Mariette Bosch - |

 One of the allegations by her lawyers and the human rights groups is that she was executed with indecent haste and there would appear to some truth in this, in as much as the Botswanan authorities clearly were expecting further international pressure and protests if they had announced the execution date in advance.

-While one would agree that to not allow her
+While one would agree that to

-been an enormous emotional strain.
-It is hard to see any advantage to Mariette in delaying the execution any further.
-Her appeal
+advantage to Mariette in delaying the execution any further.
+Her appeal was

-execution date three months in advance, as
+date three months in

-happened to Karla Faye Tucker in
+advance, as happened to Karla Faye Tucker in

 Hanging in Botswana follows the British method so it is probable that she was at least given a quick death.